nialdarbey/alainn-customer-service/README.md

 * **Bulk Mode** set to through for when Payload is a list.
 The connector will iterate through the list and resolve the values for each item as Payload.
 Hence #[payload.preference] on the insert notification preference is for each item on the list.
 Several SQL statements are sent in bulk to MySql.

 ## SalesForce Connector
-* I have yet to figure out how to get the new ID of the inserted Customer.
+* Get the new ID of the inserted Customer.

 # Contact
 nial.darbey@mulesoft.com